 Installed size (on reference hardware): 3.40 MB, 111 files

-Dependencies (build time detected): 00-dirtree acl atk attr bash binutils bzip2 cairo cf coreutils diffutils expat findutils fontconfig freetype gawk gcc gettext glib glibc glitz grep gtk+2 gzip imake xorgproto libcap libice libpng libpthread-stubs libx11 libxau libxcb libxcomposite libxcursor libxdamage libxext libxfixes libxi libxinerama libxrandr libxrender linux-header m4 make mysql ncurses net-tools netkit-base openssl pango pixman pkgconfig xorgproto sed sysfiles tar xcb-util xorgproto zlib
+Dependencies (build time detected): 00-dirtree acl atk attr binutils cairo cf coreutils diffutils expat findutils fontconfig freetype gawk gettext glib glitz grep gtk+2 gzip imake xorgproto libcap libice libpng libpthread-stubs libx11 libxau libxcb libxcomposite libxcursor libxdamage libxext libxfixes libxi libxinerama libxrandr libxrender linux-header m4 make mysql ncurses net-tools netkit-base openssl pango pixman pkgconfig xorgproto sed sysfiles tar xcb-util xorgproto zlib

 Installed files (on reference hardware):